In this post, I am going to take you through how to add an image to a blog post using the new Gutenberg block editor in WordPress.

 - Optional additional Pinterest images for repinning on Pinterest (these can be made later)

-You can use a free picture editor like Canva or Adobe Spark to make the images or a desktop app like Adobe Photoshop.
+You can use a free picture editor like Canva or Adobe Express to make the images or a desktop app like Adobe Photoshop.
 I use Affinity Designer to make my images, it is much cheaper than Adobe and works just as well.

 When you have your new images created you need to upload them to your post.
 To make the various images show up for the different social media sites you need a social sharing plugin.